edefalque/signalk-stripcharts/README.md

 Those can be overridden in the chart specs.

 A special unit "Percent" is provided.
 It allows to plot values of different units on a same "Percent" y or y2 axis by providing reference values in the Signal K unit for 0% and for 100%.
 See engines.js for an example with comments.

+### General options
+Options governing all charts are given in signalk-stripcharts/js/stripcharts_options.js.
+See comments in the file.
+Some of those comments explain how time is managed in signalk-stripcharts.

+The following options can also be entered as query parameters after the url when launching stripcharts.html: timeTolSec and logTypes.
+They will then override the values in stripcharts_options.js.

 ## Browser compatibility